Dave-code-creater/chiropractor/README.md

 # Chiropractor Platform

 This repository contains a basic microservice skeleton for a chiropractor platform.
-Each service is a minimal Express app written in TypeScript.
+Each service is a minimal Express app written in Node.js.
 The services are intended for experimentation and further development.

 ## Services